-I’m a small company gal.
+I’ve spent the majority of my career working at small companies.
 I like to work on a lots of different tasks and pour my skills into the gaps as needed.
 When it comes to User Experience (UX), this means I often wear many hats: Visual Designer, Information Architect, Interaction Designer, Content Specialist.
 It also means I’ve learned a thing or two about small-team UX.

 If you’re in a start-up or a small technical team within a larger company, you may not have the space on your team for a dedicated user experience person.
 When I attended UX Week last year, my eyes were opened at just how big UX teams could be in large organizations, and also how specialized the individual roles could be on these large teams.
 (See this post for an idea of the kind what UX roles are out there.)

 I believe that even if you don’t have a stacked UX team to lean on, you can still have successful user experience practice.
 You just need to think about the 3 T’s of small-team UX: Talent, Teamwork and Time.

 If you’re looking to hire a lone user experience professional for your small team, it’s important to realize UX roles are quite diverse and you will not likely find an individual who is able to perform them all equally well.

 For example, my skills are strongest in visual design, front-end coding, content and information architecture (and I like doing them more, too).
 I’m a perfectly competent interaction designer, but this doesn’t get me as excited, so it’s a little more effort for me to work through all the different possible pathways through a system.
 (And I tend to get bored with it after a while.)
 If I’m honest, I’m really not a researcher at heart.

 In a small organization, it’s important to know your UX person’s strengths and weaknesses, so you can make sure they fit well with the other skills on the team.
 And, since many small teams don’t have the budget for a dedicated user experience person, you will likely end up stealing a little time from other team members to contribute to the product’s user experience practice.